saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 In order to get any MPLS L3VPN going, we require an MPLS network.
 We'll take the easy route and settle for LDP.
 The LDP configuration will include the following:
 - authentication
-- advertisement of an explicit null label
 - advertisement of the loopback IP only
-- FEC deaggregation
-- LDP synchronization

 Additionally, we want to ensure that the IGP metrics are reflected in the LDP routes on the Juniper device.